nigelredding/act65.github.io/_drafts/2016-3-26-RepresentationvsPrediction.md

 What is a good representation?

 > What we really would like is for a particular feature set to be invariant to the irrelevant features and disentangle the relevant features.
-(Bengio ??)
+(Bengio)